Another look at the control properties of the Korteweg-de Vries equation: Well-posedness theory

 and

 respectively, where $M$ is a matrix given by \eqref{matrixA}.

-Finally, it is important to say that there is another approach for solving initial-boundary value problems for integrable nonlinear evolution equations proposed by Fokas \cite{fokas0, fokas, fokas2}, the so-called unified transform method (UTM).
-Fokas \textit{et. al}, in \cite{fokas2}, studied the validity of the UTM formula for the KdV equation with data in Sobolev spaces.
-There, the authors studied the KdV equation without drift term, i.e., $\beta=0$.
+Finally, it is worth noting that Fokas \cite{fokas0, fokas, fokas2} has proposed an alternative approach for solving initial-boundary value problems for integrable nonlinear evolution equations, known as the Unified Transform Method (UTM).
+Fokas \textit{et al.}, in \cite{fokas2}, studied the validity of the UTM formula for the KdV equation with data in Sobolev spaces.
+There, the authors studied the KdV equation without a drift term, i.e., $\beta=0$.
 For more details, see the Appendix \ref{app1} and \cite[Chapter 1, examples 1.1 and 1.12]{fokas}.